therealahrion/Audio-Modification-Library/README.md

 	- Install script fixes

 v1.1
-    - Hotfix for bootloops issues on some devices
+    - Hotfix for bootloop issues on some devices

 v1.0
     - Initial Magisk release